robahall/robahall.github.io/README.md

-Blog about using python and design of experiments.
-Goal is to keep learning about design of experiments, integrate with python, and improve my writing.
+Blog about time series analysis, design of experiments and statistical analysis.
+Goal is to keep learning about design of experiments, integrate with python, perform time series analysis and improve my writing.